Property market Charlottenburg

-Apartment prices in Berlin Charlottenburg
+Property prices in Berlin Charlottenburg

 On an overall balance, Charlottenburg, as of 2016, gains the most inhabitants from Moabit in terms of internal migrations and loses most of its population to Spandau.
 With Wilmersdorf there is a lively, mutually balanced exchange of population.
 Click on the legend to show and hide values.
 Move the mouse over the bars to see the number of migrations.